 According to the legend, a celestial ‘lady shining brighter than the sun’ appeared before the three children, stressing the importance of praying the rosary and informing them that she would reappear on the same date, and at the same time, for five consecutive months.
 She promised to reveal her identity and perform a miracle on the day of their last meeting.

-Visit the imposing neoclassical basilica that stands in the heart of Fátima’s sanctuary and the tombs of the shepherd children that lie within.
-The small Chapel of Apparitions is also noteworthy as this marks the site where Our Lady of Fátima made her appearances.
-Be sure to see the large block of the Berlin Wall situated near the chapel (a symbol of the end of communism, as revealed in one of Fátima’s secrets) and visit the houses of the shepherd children in the town of Aljustrel.
+Visit the imposing neoclassical basilica in the heart of the Fatima sanctuary and the shepherds’ tombs inside.
+Also noteworthy is the small Chapel of the Apparitions, which marks the place where Our Lady of Fatima appeared.
+Be sure to see the large block of the Berlin Wall situated near the chapel (a symbol of the end of communism, as revealed in one of the Fatima secrets) and visit the shepherds’ houses in the city of Aljustrel.
 Walking the Stations of the Cross is one of Fátima’s most popular processions, leading faithful pilgrims to the 14 chapels that represent different stages of the Passion of Christ.

 How to Get There

-If you want to visit Fátima sanctuary BOOK Fátima Sanctuary Tour here
+If you wish to visit Fatima Shrine BOOK Fatima Sanctuary Tour with us